egonw/blog/_posts/2007-10-01-how-blogosphere-changes-publishing.markdown

 date:   2007-10-01
 doi: 10.59350/za3b6-jg770
 blogger-link: https://chem-bla-ics.blogspot.com/2007/10/how-blogosphere-changes-publishing.html
-tags: publishing pmrgrantproposal
+tags: publishing pmrgrantproposal cb
 ---

-Peter [is writing up a 1FTE grant proposal](http://wwmm.ch.cam.ac.uk/blogs/murrayrust/?p=645) for someone to work on the question how automatic agents and, more interestingly, the blogosphere are changing, no improving, the dissemination of scientific literature.
+Peter [is writing up a 1FTE grant proposal <i class="fa-solid fa-recycle fa-xs"></i>](https://blogs.ch.cam.ac.uk/pmr/2007/09/30/open-grant-writing-can-the-chemical-blogosphere-help-with-agents-and-eyeballs/) for someone to work on the question how automatic agents and, more interestingly, the blogosphere are changing, no improving, the dissemination of scientific literature.
 He wants our input.
 To make his work easy, I'll tag this item `pmrgrantproposal` and would ask everyone to do the same (Peter unfortunately did not suggest a tag himself).
 Here are pointers to